hdShang/arxiv-daily/docs/cs-RO/2025-05-06/papers/250503728v1-pyroki-a-modular-toolkit-for-robot-kinematic-optimization.md

 ---
 layout: default
-title: PyRoki: A Modular Toolkit for Robot Kinematic Optimization
+title: "PyRoki: A Modular Toolkit for Robot Kinematic Optimization"
 ---

 # PyRoki: A Modular Toolkit for Robot Kinematic Optimization